Frustrated by current treatment approaches to anorexia nervosa? Looking for answers?

 Resources and life-saving information for:

-Anyone who has tried endless treatment options without success
+Clinicians, Patients, Families & Friends, and anyone who has tried endless treatment options without success

 “Many thanks to tireless advocate, physician, researcher, and educator, Dr. James Greenblatt for his contributions to the understanding and treatment of eating disorders.
 Providing cutting edge information and guidance on treating the starved brain, Answers to Anorexia introduces ‘neuro-nourishment’ as the key to address the impact of severe nutritional deficiencies and to restore normal brain functioning.
 An unmatched resource in the eating disorder literature, this book is a lifesaver.
 Read it and you will believe two critical truths: hope is alive, and recovery is possible.”